paulffm/Continuous-Time-Diffusion-Models-for-Discrete-Data/README.md

         cfg = bookkeeping.load_config(config_path)
 ```

-In addition, there are configuration files (`TAUnSDDM/config`) provided to simplify the training and sampling process.
+The configuration files (`TAUnSDDM/config`) are provided to simplify the training and sampling process.
 A configuration file tailored for generating MNIST data with a U-Net includes the following parameters:

 | Parameter | Description | Type |
 | ------------- | ------------- | ------------- |